Walking the Sacred Sites of the Kii Mountains: An Inner Journey

 The alley along Kanda River from Edogawabashi Station to Komazuka Bridge is one of the prime cherry blossom spots in Tokyo.
 This area is part of Edogawa Park.

-Visit between March 29 and mid-April to enjoy the cherry blossoms lit up in the evenings.
+Visit from late March to mid-April to enjoy the cherry blossoms lit up in the evenings.
 The most attractive feature of this place is that the branches are close to the ground, making it possible to see the blooms up close.

 Picture courtesy of PR Times